-Kay Cola Claims She Heard Chris Brown Attacking Karrueche Tran
+Kay Cola Claims She Heard Chris Brown Abusing Karrueche Tran

-Karrueche Tran’s former neighbor, Kay Cola claims that she could hear when Chris Brown would beat up his ex girlfriend.
-When they were dating.
+Karrueche Tran’s former neighbor Kay Cola claims that she could hear when Chris Brown would abuse his ex-girlfriend while they were dating, according to People.
 She made the claims on Twitter after some fans claimed that Karrueche was lying about threats from Chris.

 The actress was recently granted a temporary domestic violence restraining order against the rapper after he allegedly threatened to kill her.

 Kay Cola claimed that she had been so worried about Karrueche at one point that she made the decision to call the police.
-The Grammy nominated musician added that,

-“I used to cry over that situation hearing her screaming at the top of her lungs because I am also a victim of domestic violence.”
+The Grammy-nominated musician added, “I used to cry over that situation hearing her screaming at the top of her lungs because I am also a victim of domestic violence.”

 The couple split in 2014 after it emerged that Chris had a child with another woman.